AleksiSupikoski/Cassandra-Spark-Big-Data-Streaming-Analytics/reports/assignment-3-report.md

 ## 2.1 As a tenant, implement a tenantstreamapp.
 For code design and implementation, explain (i) the structures/schemas of the input streaming data and the analytics output result in your implementation, the role/importance of such schemas and the reason to enforce them for input data and results, and (ii) the data serialization/deserialization, for the streaming analytics application (tenantstreamapp)

 I have implemented tenantsreamapp with pyspark.
-The schema looks like this:
+For the korkeasaari data a schema looks like this:

 ```
 # define the schema for the incoming data